ucadatalab/ff4ml/README.md

     $ python main.py lr 2 3

-What would it mean for repetition 2 of kfold 3 to be executed for the Logistic Regression model
+What would it mean for repetition 2 of kfold 3 to be executed for the Logistic Regression model.
+The results of the experiment are saved in the './results' folder.